RamyGomaa/Avatone-Terms-and-Conditions/Terms-and-Conditions.md

 ## SECTION 8 - PRIVACY POLICY

 Your use of the App is also governed by our **Privacy Policy**, which explains how we collect, use, and protect your data.
-To review our Privacy Policy, visit [Link to Privacy Policy].
+To review our Privacy Policy, visit [Privacy Policy](https://raw.githubusercontent.com/RamyGomaa/Avatone-documents/refs/heads/main/Privacy-Policy.md).
 ---

 ## SECTION 9 - PROHIBITED USES